 The cost to build a deck has a typical range of $4,800 to $24,000.
 Labor and materials account for roughly half of the budget, resulting in a total cost of about $60 per square foot.
 A 16-foot by 20-foot deck with footings, posts, railings with balusters, and a built-in bench will set you back around $19,200.

-Second-story installations and unique designs raise the base price by 30% to 60% or $8 to $22 per square foot.
+Second-story decks or those with more intricate designs can increase the cost by 30% to 60%, pushing it higher to around $50 to $60 per square foot.
 The total cost of your project is determined by a number of factors, including the size, design, location, construction materials, and functional add-ons.
 You should also account for any significant additions, such as an outdoor kitchen, pool, or hot tub.

 Estimating Deck Building Cost by Size